samy101/edge-ai-25/projects/fruit_detection.md

 | **Average**   | **0.746**     | **0.707**  | **0.744**  | **0.592**      |

-##  Challenges and Workarounds
+### Challenges

-### Key Issues and Solutions
+**Key Issues and Solutions**

 - **Limited Dataset Size**
-  ➤ Solved through data augmentation and transfer learning.
+  Solved through data augmentation and transfer learning.

 - **Accuracy Drop from Quantization**
-  ➤ Mitigated with post-quantization fine-tuning.
+  Mitigated with post-quantization fine-tuning.

 - **Mobile Inference Latency**
-  ➤ Resolved using NNAPI and GPU delegates for hardware acceleration.
+  Resolved using NNAPI and GPU delegates for hardware acceleration.

-## Novelty and Conclusion
+### Novelty and Conclusion

-### Main Contributions

 - Real-time (30–45 FPS) fruit detection using YOLOv8 on mobile devices
 - Lightweight two-phase training and compression pipeline